 The park was created between 1824 and 1840 under the odds of Württemberg’s King William I. The King also built the Rosenstein Palace, the Museum of Natural History today.
 Upon entering or visiting the park, the sight is its old towering trees, lovely meadows, and grasslands.

 Rosenstein Park is an ideal place for long walks and deep conversations.
 Aside from strolling, there are various activities to enjoy in the park, such as jogging, biking, and picnics.
 Rosenstein Palace is a part of “Green U” in Stuttgart, with a botanical garden, zoo, and history museums.
 Like, what are you hearing?
 Check out these best things to do in Stuttgart.

 See Related: Best Museums in Bremen

 Address: Weißstraße 12, 54647 Gondorf, Germany

-Fallow deer, Ibex, Wildboras, wolves, and Alpacas were some of the animals to see up closed in Eifelpark.
+A thrilling, fun activity in the garden is trying the bungee trampoline and experiencing long slides and the best roller coasters.
+Fallow deer, Ibex, Wildboras, wolves, and Alpacas were some animals to see up close in Eifelpark.

 16. Planten un Blomen

 Planten un Blomen is a beautiful state park in Hamburg, Germany, where you can bask in beauty.
 The park is a mini-getaway destination and oasis amidst the bustle and hustle of everyday living.